 Danish Environmental Protection Agency issues the environmental approval for construction work on land.

 Geotechnical studies are carried out to get an overview of soil conditions along the planned routing of the pipeline.
 More than 500 geotechnical drillings are made across Jutland, Funen and Zealand.

 Local museums make archaelogical studies before the actual construction work begins.
 If they find interesting, prehistoric objects, archaeologists will have the opportunity of undertaking actual excavations.

 The Danish Minister of Climate, Energy and Utilities grants permits to the offshore parts of the gas pipeline.
 Energinet is responsible for the pipeline on the maritime and continental shelf in the North Sea and the Little Belt and GAZ-SYSTEM for the maritime and continental shelf in the Baltic Sea.

 December 2019 - 2022

-Following tests of pipeline and compressor station, Baltic Pipe will begin the transmission of gas by the end of 2022.
+Following tests of pipeline and compressor station, Baltic Pipe began the transmission of gas in October 2022, full capacity from November 2022.